W. C. Fields: Entry into vaudeville

 Inspired by the success of the "Original Tramp Juggler", James Edward Harrigan, Fields adopted a similar costume of scruffy beard and shabby tuxedo and entered vaudeville as a genteel "tramp juggler" in 1898, using the name W. C. Fields.
 His family supported his ambitions for the stage and saw him off on the train for his first stage tour.
 To conceal a stutter, Fields did not speak onstage.
 In 1900, seeking to distinguish himself from the many "tramp" acts in vaudeville, he changed his costume and makeup and began touring as "The Eccentric Juggler".
-HIs juggling act is reproduced in some of his films, notably in the 1934 comedy The Old Fashioned Way.
+His juggling act is reproduced in some of his films, notably in the 1934 comedy The Old Fashioned Way.

 Fields's first biographer Robert Lewis Taylor described a succession of dishonest, fly-by-night managers who victimized Fields while in his teens, which hardened Fields and made him more cautious, vigilant, and cynical about show-business people.
 Fields joined the Irwin Bros.
 Burlesquers, a touring troupe of variety artists under the management of Fred Irwin.
-Fields was pleased to find that Fred Irwin was actually reputable, and was respected by professionals and patrons alike.
+Fields was pleased to find that Fred Irwin was actually reputable, respected by professionals and patrons alike.
 "Manager Fred Irwin has long been in high favor with the patrons of the People's [Playhouse] by reason of the excellent programme he invariably offers."
 That August 1899 quote from the Cincinnati Enquirer contains the earliest known mention of "W. C. Fields" as an entertainer; the 19-year-old juggler was listed fifth among the eight acts announced on Irwin's bill.
 The earliest surviving appraisal of his act dates from September 1899, where Fields is now listed first: "The prominent features of [Irwin's] bill are the finished work of W. C. Fields, the tramp juggler..."
 The Pittsburgh Commercial Gazette elaborated on the Irwin show, "W. C. Fields, the tramp juggler, being the drawing card.
 His makeup is ideal with that of the up-to-date tramp, and his juggling of rubber balls, hats, boxes, and various other articles, while the orchestra kept time with him, is a unique feature."

 Fields left the Irwin ensemble in May 1900 and embarked on a solo career as a vaudeville headliner, "the world's greatest juggler."
 He lost no time in the attempt; by June he was starring at the prestigious Koster & Bial's Music Hall in New York City.
 By this time, he had stopped calling himself Claude and now answered to Bill.

 He remained a headliner in North America and Europe, and toured Australia and South Africa in 1903.
 When Fields played for English-speaking audiences, he found he could get more laughs by adding muttered patter and sarcastic asides to his routines.
 According to W. Buchanan-Taylor, a performer who saw Fields's performance in an English music hall, Fields would "reprimand a particular ball which had not come to his hand accurately" and "mutter weird and unintelligible expletives to his cigar when it missed his mouth".